Continuation maps for the Morse fundamental group: A continuation map for the Morse fundamental group

-For any critical point $y$ of $f_2$, anti-gradient trajectories of $F$ starting in $(y,1)$ stay in $M\times\{1\}$ and correspond exactly to anti-gradient trajectories of $f_2$.
-We therefore get where the manifolds on the left are relative to the Morse theory given by $F$, and the ones on the right by $f_2$.
+For any critical point $y$ of $f_1$, anti-gradient trajectories of $F$ starting in $(y,1)$ stay in $M\times\{1\}$ and correspond exactly to anti-gradient trajectories of $f_1$.
+We therefore get where the manifolds on the left are unstable manifolds of critical points $F$, and the ones on the right critical points of $f_1$.

-Furthermore, if $x$ is a critical point of $f_1$, we may look at the moduli space $\mathcal{M}_+((x,0),\varnothing)$ of trajectories which start in $(x,0)$ and go towards $M\times\mathbb{R}_+$:
+Furthermore, if $x$ is a critical point of $f_0$, we may look at the moduli space $\mathcal{M}((x,0),M\times[0,1])$ of trajectories which start in $(x,0)$ and go towards $M\times\mathbb{R}_+$: